Robing00/PID-via-LFI/README.md

 - [ ] Finish commenting the script
 - [ ] Finish the [README](README.md)
 - [ ] change the print statement to make it look better
+- [ ] maybe make a 2nd version to filter out common processes like systemd or apache
 - [ ] Finished :tada: